Most probable flows for Kunita SDEs: Introduction

 \subsection{Outline}

 We start by a brief outline of Kunita type stochastic flows, stochastic flows in fluid dynamics and shape analysis, and most probable path theory.
 We then develop the general construction for retrieving Onsager-Machlup results of flows from the corresponding theory of manifold-valued diffusion processes.
-We also investigate the case of evolutions of finite sets of landmarks under the stochastic EPDiff model that is not covered in full generality but the general theory.
-We also include numerical experiments.
+We discuss various instances of stochastic models with application in e.g. shape analysis and investigate the case of evolutions of finite sets of landmarks under stochastic shape models together with numerical visualization of the different types of evolutions.